HarryDrones/NACA4Series/README.md

 Update:
- I just fixed all the problems mentioned above.
 The NACA equation was wrong, missing parentheses, misplaced the constant a0, for loop tested value of "i" when it needed to test value of P, the camber highpoint.
 It still uses sliders to adjust camber and thickness, but it now uses the mousewheel to change P.  To save to a file, press the "s" key on the keyboard.
 The file is saved to /data/new.csv .
 The coordinate order(counterclockwise) is compatible with Xfoil, the defacto program for analyzing airfoils.

 To test the accuracy of the NACA formula used, I adjusted the sliders and mousewheel to match some NACA 4 digit airfoil, saved the file, and then loaded that file into Xfoil as an overlay to Xfoil's same 4 digit NACA airfoil.
 There is no visible difference.